-Capstone Capital Group, LLC (“Capstone“) operates capstonetrade.com and may operate other websites.
+Capstone Corporate Funding, LLC (“Capstone“) operates capstonetrade.com and may operate other websites.
 It is Capstone’s policy to respect your privacy regarding any information we may collect while operating our websites.

 Like most website operators, Capstone collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 Capstone’s purpose in collecting non-personally identifying information is to better understand how Capstone’s visitors use its website.
 From time to time, Capstone may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.